TAMustafa/TAMustafa.github.io/_posts/2023-10-13-VR_Quest2_Setup.md

 # VR - Quest2 / OpenXR setup in Godot

-The purpose of the blog is to document my journey in becoming a XR game developer.
+The purpose of the blog is to document my journey in becoming a (XR) game developer using the Godot engine.
 I created this infographic as a reference when setting up a new VR Project in Godot.

 Here are links to useful manuals and documentation for more detailed information: